Toddler standing in a bright white kitchen holding a teal stainless steel water bottle with a flip-top straw lid, best toddler water bottles 2026

 This is the section I wish someone had handed me three years ago.
 The tl;dr:

 Soft silicone straws win.
-Pediatric dentists and speech-language pathologists generally prefer soft straw cups over hard spouts for toddlers.
-Our pediatrician mentioned the same thing at our last well-child visit.
+Pediatric dentists and speech-language pathologists generally prefer soft straw cups over hard spouts for toddlers — this is consistent with what AAP-aligned pediatric dentists publicly recommend.
 Two reasons: toddlers walk around drinking (and fall, a lot), and a hard plastic spout in the mouth during a fall can cause injury.
 A soft silicone straw gives way.
 Separately, straw drinking promotes better lip closure and tongue positioning, which feeds into early speech development.

 360-degree spout cups get side-eye from SLPs.
 The “spoutless” 360-style cups (the ones that look like a normal cup but don’t spill because of a valve ring around the rim) are sometimes flagged by speech-language pathologists for potentially reinforcing atypical drinking patterns if used as the primary cup long-term.
 I haven’t included any on this list for that reason.